kitnixx/AWS_Powered_Aerial_Lidar_Tree_Segmentation_in_R/README.md

-# AWS-Powered Tree Segmentation in R
+# AWS-Powered Lidar Tree Segmentation in R

+This repository contains a DIY cloud application for

 ### Job Operations
 - Send job